Something About Windows 8/8.1, And How To Install It;

 Both Windows 8 and 8.1 greatly changed the design, look and functionality of the Windows Operating System.
 Users of traditional desktops and touchscreen devices have found Windows 8 and 8.1 to be modern and unconventional.

 While it took time to get used to the new interface, users have found Windows 8 and 8.1 to be user-friendly with a very small learning curve.

 Let’s Start With Some Checkups Before Starting Any Process:

-- Hardware Compatibility– The first thing what you’ll need to do is to check the version of Windows 8/8.1 what you wanted to install, do compatible with your computer system or not.
+- Hardware Compatibility– The first thing that you’ll need to do is to check the version of Windows 8/8.1 what you wanted to install, do compatible with your computer system or not.
 You can check the Compatibility List online to ensure that your hardware is supported by the Windows 8/8.1, or not.

-Normally, you won’t find any compatibility problem in all the latest computers or laptops, but it might possible that you’ll need to change some of your BIOS Setting too, in order to run the Windows 8/8.1.
-It’s all depending upon on your computer.
+Normally, you won’t find any compatibility problem in all the latest computers or laptops, but it might possible that you’ll need to change some of your BIOS Setting too, in order to run Windows 8/8.1.
+It’s all depending upon your computer.

 Here Are the Minimum System Requirements for Windows 8/8.1, To Run On A Machine:

 - Processor.
 1 gigahertz (GHz)* or faster with support for PAE, NX, and SSE2.

 - RAM.
 1 gigabyte (GB) (32-bit) or 2 GB (64-bit)